 Suffolk is today a house and 200 acre farm located at 39° 20’ N 75° 59’ W. It was originally a 742 acre plantation adjacent to the tidal waters of Turner’s Creek on the southern shore of the Sassafras River, a large tributary of the Upper Chesapeake Bay on the Delmarva Peninsula.
 Suffolk is to the east of Turner’s Creek Road 2 miles (3.4 km) north of Kennedyville, an unincorporated community in Kent County, Maryland.
 Kent County is on the Eastern Shore of Maryland.
 Suffolk is around 10 miles (17 km) to the northeast of Chestertown, the county seat, and 80 miles (128 km) from the City of Baltimore MD directly due east across the Bay.

-Population:- The population of Kennedyville is about 230 people (2007).
-The population of the larger rural area of Kennedyville, centred on the village of that name, is 1,055.
-In 2010 Kent County was the county with the smallest population (20,197) in Maryland.
+Population:- The population of Kennedyville in 2020 was 199.
+The population of the larger rural area of Kennedyville, centred on the village of that name, was 436.
+In 2020 Kent County was the county with the smallest population (19,198) in Maryland.